Asoke Kumar Mukerji

-Asoke Kumar Mukerji (born December 1955) is a former Indian diplomat and writer, who teaches diplomacy at the Diplo Foundation.
+Asoke Kumar Mukerji (born December 1955) is a former Indian diplomat.
+He currently teaches diplomacy at the Diplo Foundation.
 He was a Permanent Representative of India to the United Nations from April 2013 to December 2015.
+In 2018, he was awarded a honorary Doctorate of Civil Law by the University of East Anglia (UK).

 Early life and education

 Mukerji was educated at North Point School, Darjeeling and St. Stephen's College, Delhi.

 Diplomatic career

 Mukerji qualified for the Indian Foreign Service, which he joined in July 1978.

 His early diplomatic career took him to Belgrade and Washington DC.
 He became Consul General of India in Soviet Central Asia in June 1990, and helped transform India's relations with the five newly independent countries of Uzbekistan, Kazakhstan, Kyrgyzstan, Tajikistan and Turkmenistan during the momentous period of transition following the dissolution of the Soviet Union.
 From March 1992 to December 1992, he was India's first Charge d'affaires in Uzbekistan, Tajikistan and Turkmenistan.
-Mukerji is actively interested in Central Asian affairs.
-In July 2012, he articulated a forward-looking view on interaction with Central Asia in an address at the International Institute of Strategic Studies in London.

 Mukerji worked as a trade negotiator in the newly formed World Trade Organization between 1995 and 1998.
 He was among the first Indian officials tasked with representing India in trade disputes involving India brought before the WTO Dispute Settlement Mechanism.
 The WTO Dispute Settlement Body in its meeting on 21 October 1998 recognized his "knowledge of the WTO issues was unsurpassed" while approving his inclusion in the Indicative List of Panelists for Dispute Settlement.
 Mukerji's article "Developing Countries and the WTO: Issues of Implementation" published in 2000 has been widely used in the context of the Doha Development Round of trade negotiations.

 He is credited with the formation of the first private-public partnership Indian Community Welfare Committee in the United Arab Emirates during his assignment as Consul General of India in Dubai (1998-2001).
 This platform, under the patronage of the Government of India, brought together stakeholders from the private sector, public undertakings, and individual civil society representatives, including women social workers, to deal with issues facing Indian nationals in distress.